Maintaining Learning Continuity in the Event of Planned or Unplanned Class Cancellation

 After students have completed the test, the results will be available to you in the course’s Grade Center.

-Maintain Contact with Students
+Maintain contact with students

 - Hosting Virtual Office Hours: Virtual office hours provide flexibility and convenience for both faculty and students.
-Here, we provide best practices for hosting office hours in virtual spaces.

 - Emailing students by obtaining a class list through CentralLink.